+This sample timeline helps students make progress toward successful degree completion.
+This suggested example can be used as a template and modified as needed.
 In the case of a Ph.D. student entering with a B.A. or B.S. degree, the student has a maximum of ten years to complete the requirements for the degree.
-In EES, the expected time for completion, however, is four to five years.
-In the case of a Ph.D. student entering with a M.S. degree, the requirements for degree must be completed in seven years, with an expected time for completion of three to four years.
+In EES, the expected time for completion of a Ph.D., however, is four to five years.
+In the case of a Ph.D. student entering with a M.S. degree, the requirements for the Ph.D. degree must be completed in seven years, with an expected time for completion of three to four years.
 Extensions past the maximum in either case may be requested by a petition to the University Graduate and Research Committee, but there is no guarantee that an extension will be granted.
 Note that these University-mandated time limits for completing the degree are separate from time limits on financial aid, which are substantially shorter (see Section 5.3.1).

-2.4 Supervisory Committee
+2.4 Dissertation Committee

-Each Ph.D. student must have a supervisory committee.
-The committee has two functions: (1) it serves as an advisory board for the student's thesis or dissertation research as well as advice about professional development, and (2) supervisory committee members serve as evaluators for the General Exam and for the dissertation defense.
-According to the CAS Graduate Student Handbook, the Ph.D. supervisory committee "...is responsible for assisting the student in formulating a course of study, satisfying specific departmental requirements, submitting a suitable dissertation proposal, overseeing progress in research, and evaluating the completed dissertation".
+Each Ph.D. student must have a dissertation committee.
+This committee has two functions: (1) it serves as an advisory board for the student's thesis or dissertation research as well as advice about professional development, and (2) dissertation committee members serve as evaluators for the General Exam and for the dissertation defense.
+According to the CAS Graduate Student Handbook, the Ph.D. dissertation committee "...is responsible for assisting the student in formulating a course of study, satisfying specific departmental requirements, submitting a suitable dissertation proposal, overseeing progress in research, and evaluating the completed dissertation."

-The committee should be formed as early as possible after a student and their advisor have settled on a general research problem.
+The dissertation committee should be formed as early as possible after a student and their advisor have settled on a general research problem.
 Generally speaking, a student should assemble a committee and have a meeting no later than the middle of the second semester.
 Students must meet with their committee at least once a year to keep them informed of research progress and to get input from them.
-Preferably students should meet with their committee more often than annually, and consider sending out additional progress reports or research news by e-mail.
+Preferably students should meet with their committee more often than annually, and consider sending out additional progress reports or research news by email.

-Ph.D. committees consist of at least four members, one of whom must be the dissertation advisor.
+Ph.D. dissertation committees consist of at least four members, one of whom must be the dissertation advisor.
 The advisor and two of the committee members must be on the EES faculty and voting members of the Lehigh Faculty.
 At least one member of the committee must be from outside the EES Department and hold a doctoral degree in a relevant field.
 Usual EES practice is to have the outside member be from outside the university.
-One of the committee members from the department (but not the chair) can be an adjunct professor, professor of practice, lecturer or research scientist, provided they hold the doctoral degree and are approved by the CAS Associate Dean of Graduate Studies.
-EES graduates are excluded from supervisory committees for five years following their graduation, regardless of their current position.
+One of the committee members from the department (but not the chair) can be an adjunct professor, professor of practice, lecturer or research scientist, provided they hold a doctoral degree and are approved by the CAS Associate Dean of Graduate Studies.
+EES graduates are excluded from dissertation committees for five years following their graduation, regardless of their current position.
 The CAS Associate Dean of Graduate Studies and Research approves the Ph.D. committee composition on authority of the University Graduate Committee as part of the process of admission to candidacy (see Section 2.8, below).